analogdevicesinc/adi-imu-driver/README.md

 `For linux`:

-This library already comes with linux spi interface (`linux/spi_driver.c`) that can be used on linux + spidev platforms.
+This library already comes with Linux SPI interface (`linux/spi_driver.c`) that can be used on Linux + spidev platforms.

 ## License
 MIT License